Midnigh7/PSProofpoint/PSProofpoint_functions.md

 This command Sets the Proofpoint Domain Verification settings.

 ### [Get-ProofpointDomainDKIM]
-This command Sets the Proofpoint Domain DKIM settings.
+This command Gets the Proofpoint Domain DKIM settings.